 3. Investing early and wisely.

 This is one of the best tips for young earners and that they should not take for granted.
 Investing is important as saving, and even more.
 Investing means putting your money into an investment vehicle that can potentially make your money grow and earn a high rate of return.
 If you start early and save enough, you could even start to pursue financial independence.
 There are three common types of investment:

 Stocks.
 When you buy a share of a company’s stock, you are entitled to a portion of the company’s profit or losses.

 Fixed-Income Securities (Bonds).
-A loan made by an investor to an organization (borrower) in exchange for interest payment at specified terms and maturity date.
+An investor makes a loan to an organization (borrower) in exchange for interest payment at specified terms and maturity dates.
 This is used to raise capital.

 Investment Funds.
-This investment vehicle is managed by investment fund management companies to produce income or capital gains for their investors.
+Investment fund management companies manage this investment vehicle to produce income or capital gains for their investors.
 They collect funds from a lot of investors and invest the funds collected in securities such as stocks, bonds, and other money market instruments.